145 comments

 Insurance: A Tax on People who are Bad at Math?

-What about collision insurance on your car?
+What about comprehensive and collision insurance on your car?
 And life insurance?

 This seems obvious, but some people still need a little reminder, because I keep hearing things like, “I need dental insurance, so I don’t have to pay the $300 every time I take my kid to the dentist!”.
 That’s a mindset that is imagining that insurance actually SAVES you money on average, which it does not – otherwise the insurance companies would all lose money – which they do not!